tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 In this document, we use the term post-compromise security, as defined in
 {{CCG16}}.
-We assume that an adversary may obtain access to the application traffic secrets.
+We assume that an adversary may obtain access to the application traffic keys.

 Unless otherwise specified, all references to traffic keys in this document refer to application traffic keys and because the Extended Key Update procedure